 If there’s any gemstone undoubtedly associated with the Southwest, it’s turquoise.
 Sturdy, earthy, and available in a wide array of colors that remind you of the sky and water, turquoise is an alluring stone that characterizes life in this region.
-This state is no stranger to them, so it’s unsurprising to hear that there is a turquoise museum in New Mexico.
+This state is no stranger to them, so it’s unsurprising to hear that there is a turquoise museum in Albuquerque, New Mexico.
 What is surprising, however, is where it’s located… a turquoise castle!
 This is one of the neatest museums in New Mexico.
 Check it out:

 What are the most unique things to do in New Mexico?

-What one-of-a-kind destinations can I visit in New Mexico?
+What one-of-a-kind destinations in New Mexico can I visit?

 Beyond a castle in New Mexico, there are other truly unique spots to visit throughout the Land of Enchantment.
 Places like the American International Rattlesnake Museum are one-of-a-kind.
 Located in Albuquerque, the museum has many live rattlesnakes you can see up close and personal - safely, of course, in contained exhibits.
 Another spot that you won't find anywhere else is the Very Large Array.
 Even though it's extremely remote - about as "middle of nowhere" as you can get - it's worth visiting.
 This spot is a scientific marvel and one of the most advanced in the world.